Posted on January 18, 2018 by One Community

 Click on each icon to be taken to the corresponding Highest Good hub page.

-One Community’s physical location will forward the movement of creating a better planet for us all as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
-This is the May 28th, 2017 edition (#218) of our weekly progress update detailing our team’s development and accomplishments:
+One Community’s physical location will forward this movement as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world, contributing to building systems for global conservation.
+This is the January 14th, 2018 edition (#251) of our weekly progress update detailing our team’s development and accomplishments:

 Here is the bullet-point list of this last week’s design and progress discussed in detail in the video above: